Portfolio¶

 return long, False, short, False

-- Make sure that the function is named exactly as the callback argument
+- Make sure the function is named exactly the same as the callback argument.

 Run a staticized simulation.
 Running the script again won't re-compile.